victorialin898/petfinder/README.md

 ```
 In vim, copy paste contents of JSON, save and change permissions with `chmod 600 /home/<user>/.kaggle/kaggle.json`

-3. Now that the kaggle API is downloaded and the token is set up, download the data and unzip it in the right place
+3. Now that the kaggle API is downloaded and the token is set up, download the data and unzip it in the right place:

 ```.local/bin/kaggle competitions download -c petfinder-adoption-prediction
 mkdir petfinder/data